The Sumerians

 And it was tied in very much with this idea of the Sumerians as being at the roots of civilization.

-But also tied in with the notion that the Sumerians were somehow connected to
+So they must be much earlier, but also tied in with the notion that the Sumerians were somehow connected to

-people in the West, that they weren't Semitic.
+people in the West.

-So there was a sense of ownership from the West over the Sumerians, and here was this queen decked out in the most extraordinary jewellery with this apparent Sumerian name, which made that connection all the more explicit.
+And here was this queen decked out in the most extraordinary jewellery with this apparent Sumerian name, which made that connection all the more explicit.

+You mentioned their apparent Sumerian name.
 There's more of a story to this, isn't there?

 There is because the reading of those signs on that cylinder seal is now much better understood.

-And so Queen Shubad, her name is now understood to be read, in fact, as Pu'Abi.
+And so Queen Shubad, her name is now understood to be read in fact as Pu'Abi.

 Very different readings of those two signs, but actually with much more meaning.
+Shubad is meaningless, but Puabi

 actually is a Semitic way of writing a name which means it relates her to her father, essentially.
+And so we now know her as Queen Puabi.

 But the point is, of course, that if language and names associates you with group identity, then Pu'abi is no longer Sumerian, but actually is Semitic.
+Well, there you go.

 See, that's an interesting twist in the whole story.

-Let's talk about art for a bit, because you've mentioned all these incredible objects that show like the connections that these people have, the Sumerians.
+Let's talk about art for a bit because you've mentioned all these incredible objects that show like the connections that these people have, the Sumerians.

 I know that you've got examples of these incredible statues of vases from a rook and so many other places.

-I'd like to focus on one particular example, which also comes from Ur, from these particular cemeteries.
+I'd like to focus on one particular example which also comes from these particular cemeteries.
+It is quite an iconic example and this is the standard of Ur.

-Now, Paul, what is this?
+Now Paul, what is this?

 I wish I could tell you.

+This remains something of a mystery.
 It's an object which came to the British Museum as part of the so-called division of finds when the material excavated at Ur

-was shared between the museum in Baghdad, the Iraq Museum, and the University Museum in Pennsylvania and the British Museum.
+was shared between the Museum in Baghdad, the Iraq Museum, and the University Museum in Pennsylvania and the British Museum.

 a division of finds which was practiced at the times but is no longer the current way of doing things.
+But the British Museum got the standard of law as part of that.

-And what it is, was reconstructed really by Woolley's ideas that this is some sort of box.
+And what it is was reconstructed really by Woolley's ideas that this is some sort of box.

-You have two rectilinear panels of some size, which are inlaid with scenes of a procession of material and animals being led up towards a king in the top register.
+You have two rectilinear panels of some size which are inlaid with scenes of a procession of material and animals being led up towards a king in the top register.

-And on the other panel, you have a scene of banqueting, again the movement of material towards that.
+And on the other panel you have a scene of banqueting, again the movement of material towards that.

-Two images of kingship, one in which the king is shown as the warrior and one in which he's shown in sort of a peaceful banqueting scene.
+Two images of kingship, one in which the king is shown as the warrior, and one in which he's shown in sort of a peaceful banqueting scene.

-Well these two panels, the inlay originally on wood which had decayed, Woolley thought must have belonged to some sort of object which had been carried on the top of a pole as a standard.
+Well, these two panels, the inlay originally on wood, which had decayed, Woolley thought must have belonged to some sort of object which had been carried on the top of a pole. as a standard.

+Why did he think that?
 Well, the inlay was found next to the shoulder of the body in the tomb.

 And so we have this idea of a box, a sort of truncated arrangement, with no obvious purpose.

 Some people have thought, well, maybe it's the sounding box of a musical instrument and we've just lost the elements above.
+Not many people, I think, accept that as meaningful.

 And I wonder myself whether what you're looking at is actually a series of panels which would have decorated a wall.
+And this we know from other examples where

 squares, rectangles of wood, inlaid with precious materials and carved scenes, were set up in palaces and temples, really as images of kingship or of religion.

-the idea being that the tomb would be the palace for eternity for the individual.
+And these may have been stacked up against a wall, perhaps in this tomb, the idea being that the tomb would be the palace for eternity for the individual.

 But when the tomb collapsed, the bricks from the top of the tomb fell down, smashing a lot of this inlay work.